Kate Chastain Is Leaving Bravo's Chat Room - E! Online

 A source close to production confirms to E!
 News that the Below Deck alum will no longer appear as a co-host on the late night talk show alongside The Real Housewives of Potomac's Gizelle Bryant, The Real Housewives of Atlanta's Porsha Williams and Summer House's Hannah Berner.

-Fans may have noticed that Chastain was absent from the two most recent episodes of Bravo's Chat Room this past Sunday and Monday.
+Fans may have noticed that Chastain was absent from the most recent episode of Bravo's Chat Room this past Sunday.

 Williams also made an exciting announcement about the show's renewal on Thursday, Feb.
 18 and Chastain's name was noticeably left off her Instagram post.